What is a Variable?

 You use classifications to capture information about an article.
 A classification makes it easy to limit the list of values the user can choose to tag a page.
 You might use this information:

-- To create custom tabs for the tabbed navigation tool that appears on articles with the Article Type of Category.
-See Creating Custom Tabs.
+- To create custom tabs for the tabbed navigation tool that appears on articles with the Article Type of Category learn more about creating custom tabs.

 - As part of a document workflow.
 For example, you might run a report of all articles where the Stage classification is set to Stub every week to create a to-do list.